Do Blog Comment Links Help SEO?

 There are so many different search combinations can be used depending upon the websites you want to leave a comment.

-Read The Full Post
+Read The Entire Content

 Always read the full post before leaving any comment.
 Not reading the full copy is not only disrespectful to the author but also will lower your chances for your comment to get approved.